-We know crafting a truly powerful experience is a complicated endeavor.
-Between experience designers, software engineers, sales people, venue sourcing, compliance, transparency and finance, there’s a broad spectrum of temperaments and skills assembled to deliver top-notch events.
+We know crafting a compelling experience is a complicated endeavor.
+Our team comprises a broad spectrum of temperaments and skills to deliver top-notch events between experienced designers, software engineers, salespeople, venue sourcing, compliance, transparency, and finance.

-While we work as one, we’re not pod people — we’re not a mindless collective.
-Each team member brings to the team their own unique experience, intelligence, creativity and je ne sais quoi.
+While we work as one, we are not pod people — we’re not a mindless collective.
+Each team member brings their own unique experience, intelligence, and creativity.

 Voltron.
 The A-Team.
 The Impossible Mission Force.
 We love teams.
 Especially ones that are perfectly configured to achieve a specific goal.

-But, of course, everybody’s got different strengths and motivations.
+But, of course, everybody has different strengths and motivations.
 That’s a good thing.
-It’s important to have the right mix of personalities to bring out the best in everyone.
+It’s essential to have the right mix of personalities to bring out the best in everyone.

-We us our personality assessments to analyze team members’ strengths and put them, MTA as a whole, and — most importantly — our clients in the best positions to succeed.
+We use our personality assessments to analyze team members’ strengths and put them, MTA as a whole, and — most importantly — our clients in the best positions to succeed.

 Enthusiastic, Optimistic, Good Communicator, Emotional & Passionate, Motivational & Inspirational, Outgoing, Personal